 To make this happen, Northmore Gordon suggests the Victorian Government could adopt pro–electrification and efficiency measures such as:

-The chart below summarises the findings of the Northmore Gordon report.
+The chart below summarises the findings of the Northmore Gordon report (or you can read the full report here).

 The black line represents our projected gas supply over the next decade, falling gradually as Bass Strait fields dry up.